sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 <a href="https://github.com/sudorandom/example-connect-http3/blob/v0.0.1/client-http/main.go" target="_blank">See the full source at GitHub.</a>
 {{</ aside >}}

-In the case of the client, we only have to define a `http3.RoundTripper` instance and pass that into a completely normal `http.Client` instance.
+In the case of the client, we only need to define a `http3.RoundTripper` instance and pass that into a completely normal `http.Client` instance.
 That's... quite literally it.
 Everything else should be the same.

 ```plaintext
 2024/07/06 12:57:24 connect:  https://127.0.0.1:6660/connectrpc.eliza.v1.ElizaService/Say